 Pierce Atwood’s Appellate & Amici practice stands out for the breadth and depth of its experience.
 Collectively, our Appellate & Amici team has argued or briefed hundreds of cases at all levels of appellate courts across the country.
-Catherine Connors, the leader of the practice, alone has argued more than 100 appeals.
 Our lawyers are admitted in and have argued in the United States Supreme Court, every federal Circuit Court of Appeals, and various state Supreme Courts.
-The Pierce Atwood team includes the former Chief Justice of the Maine Supreme Judicial Court as well as attorneys who have served as law clerks to federal and state appellate judges.
-While recognized in various ways – The Best Lawyers in America® lists our appellate practice in Tier 1 in Portland, Maine in its “Best Law Firms” ranking – perhaps the most telling sign of its excellence is the U.S. Supreme Court’s selection of Pierce Atwood lawyers to serve as special masters in original jurisdiction cases for that Court an unprecedented five times.
+The Pierce Atwood team includes attorneys who have served as law clerks to federal and state appellate judges.
+The U.S. Supreme Court has selected Pierce Atwood lawyers to serve as special masters in original jurisdiction cases for that Court an unprecedented five times.

 Areas of Expertise